Supporting Women, the Arts, Education, and Humanitarian Causes.

 Famed Canadian rose grower Brad Jalbert unveiled a new floribunda-tea rose hybrid named the Elfi von Dassanowsky Rose, also known as the "Elfi" in December 2009.
 It was included in the Peggy Rockefeller Rose Garden at the NY Botanical Garden in Spring 2013.
-Presentation ceremonies will be forthcoming at the Volksgarten in Vienna and in Los Angeles.
+The "Elfi" will also be included in the historical rose garden at The Huntington Library, Art Collection and Botanical Gardens in San Marino, California in January 2019.
 The rose is available for purchase in bare-root form at Palantine Roses, Ontario, Canada